farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 - &lt;imaxA&gt; and &lt;imaxFactor&gt; : the first one is an absolute threshold in Amps the second one is a percentage of Imax as a limit – Imax being defined for each line in the UCTE network file.
 - &lt;permanentImaxA&gt; and &lt;permanentImaxFactor&gt; : same definition of absolute and relative limits as defined previously.
-Both tags can be present, they will be added, the most limiting will be the effective one during the optimization.
+Both tags can be present, they will be added, the most limiting will be the effective one during the optimisation.

 Temporary thresholds: